zbalkan/osq-ext-bin/README.md

 where the **matches** column determines if any of the signature in the yara file matched with the target file and **count** gives the count of rules that matched.
 For a file event to be considered for matching against the yara signatures, it should also satisfy the file filters criteria.

+With the build 1.0.34.14, three new columns have been added in win_yara_events table and they are md5, time, utc_time.
+This is to improve tracing the events with yara matches.

 4 Application Log Monitoring
 ----------------------------